ZanichelliEditore/design-tokens/README.md

   folder that contains every available color in the palette

 - `src/components`:
-  the folder contains classes for stylizing components
+  the folder contains classes to style components

 ## Naming Convention for Themes: